Best 4 Person Tent for Backpacking

 We're talking about lightweight backpacking tents here!
 If weight and packability aren't your two most important criteria, then you'll get more for the price in the family camp category.
-If you're backpacking, hiking into a tent-only site, or considering any use where space and weight are at a premium, then we have compiled the best 4-person backpacking tents on the market.
+If you're backpacking, hiking into a tent-only site, or considering any use where space and weight are at a premium, then we have compiled the best 4-person tent for backpacking on the market.

 These tents are great for families but will also save groups of backpackers weight over the equivalent number of 2-person or 1-person tents (i.e. a 4-person tent can be lighter than 4 x 1-person tents).
 Four-person tents are also a great option to share among 3 people and get more elbow room.
 Another advantage of the 4-person category is that generally you get a taller peak height (think headroom) than their smaller counterparts.